-On September 21, 2009, the Company closed on a securities purchase agreement (the "Purchase Agreement") with Teva Pharmaceutical Industries Limited ("Teva"), and contemporaneous with the execution and delivery of this agreement, the parties executed a research and exclusive license option agreement (the "RELO Agreement") pursuant to which the Company agreed to use proceeds from the issuance and sale of shares to Teva to fund a research and development program for the pre-clinical development of RX-3117.
+On September 21, 2009, the Company closed on a securities purchase agreement (the "Purchase Agreement") with Teva Pharmaceutical Industries Limited ("Teva"), and contemporaneous with the execution and delivery of the Purchase Agreement, the parties executed a research and exclusive license option agreement (the "RELO Agreement") pursuant to which the Company agreed to use proceeds from the issuance and sale of shares to Teva to fund a research and development program for the pre-clinical development of RX-3117.
 On November 27, 2012, the Company and Teva entered into a second amendment to the RELO Agreement, pursuant to which Teva provided the Company with an additional \$926,000 of research funding for the development of RX-3117, which was recorded as restricted cash on the Company's balance sheet.
 The contribution from the second amendment was recorded in deferred research and development arrangements on the balance sheet.
-Costs incurred for the development of RX-3117 are paid from restricted cash, reduce the deferred research and development arrangement and therefore are not an expense in the Company's statement of operations.
-As of June 30, 2014 and December 31, 2013, the Company had proceeds remaining of \$40,656 and \$158,630, respectively, which are included in restricted cash and deferred research and development arrangements on the balance sheet.
-During the six months ended June 30, 2014 and 2013, \$117,974 and \$344,621, respectively, were reduced from the deferred research and development arrangement for costs incurred for the development of RX-3117 or for amounts returned to Teva as funds not allocated to specific projects.
-On August 28, 2013, the Company announced that Teva had decided not to exercise its option to license RX-3117, and as a result the RELO Agreement was terminated.
-The proceeds remaining from the restricted cash will be used to pay for unbilled expenses.
+Costs incurred for the development of RX-3117 were paid from restricted cash, reduced the deferred research and development arrangement and therefore were not an expense in the Company's statement of operations.
+On August 28, 2013, the Company announced that Teva had decided not to exercise its option to license RX-3117, and as a result the RELO Agreement was terminated, and any proceeds remaining from the restricted cash at that time would be used to pay for unbilled expenses.
+As of December 31, 2013, the Company had proceeds remaining of \$158,630, which was included in restricted cash and deferred research and development arrangements on the balance sheet.
+During the nine months ended September 30, 2014, \$158,630 was reduced from the deferred research and development arrangement to pay for costs incurred for the development of RX-3117, and therefore, as of September 30, 2014, the Company did not have proceeds remaining in restricted cash or a deferred research and development liability related to Teva.